programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 There are several other Programming Historian lessons ([1](https://programminghistorian.org/en/lessons/visualizing-with-bokeh), [2](https://programminghistorian.org/en/lessons/crowdsourced-data-normalization-with-pandas)) that use Pandas.
 Pandas also includes a [Getting started](https://pandas.pydata.org/docs/getting_started/index.html) tutorial which may be useful.

 Pandas has two basic data strutures: the `series` and the `dataframe`(often abbreviated as *DF*).
-* A dataframe is similar to a spreadsheet: it has rows and columns of data.
- * rows have index values (akin to the row numbers in a spreadsheet)
- * columns have column names (unlike a spreadsheet, which typically use letters for columns)

-* A series is a single column in a dataframe (or in a spreadsheet).
+A `series` is a one-dimensional array of data, akin to a column of data in a spreadsheet.
+A `dataframe` is similar to a spreadsheet: it has rows and columns of data.
+Rows are referred to by their index value (akin to row numbers in a spreadsheet).
+Numeric indexes normally start with zero (0), unlike spreadsheets (which start with 1).
+Columns are refered to by their name, a string value (such as 'Latitude'), unlike a spreadsheet which use letters for columns.
+Columns can also be referenced by their index number, also starting with zero.

 [Geopandas](https://geopandas.org/en/stable/) is built on Pandas and adds extensions to make working with geospatial data easier.
 Notably, it adds some [shapely](https://shapely.readthedocs.io/en/stable/) datatypes to Pandas that include `point` and `geometry`.

 ### Colab
 This lesson was originally written in Google's [Colab](https://colab.research.google.com/) system.
-You can open the Colab notebook containing all the lesson code [here](https://nbviewer.org/github/programminghistorian/ph-submissions/blob/gh-pages/assets/data-into-choropleth-maps-with-python-and-folium/data-into-choropleth-maps-with-python-and-folium.ipynb).
+You can open a Colab notebook containing all the lesson code [here](https://nbviewer.org/github/programminghistorian/ph-submissions/blob/gh-pages/assets/data-into-choropleth-maps-with-python-and-folium/data-into-choropleth-maps-with-python-and-folium.ipynb).
 Colab allows users to create [Jupyter notebook](https://realpython.com/jupyter-notebook-introduction/)-like files that combine markdown text and Python cells.

 Colab is very useful in the classroom, since it runs entirely on the web.
 Students can access Colab notebooks with any computer or tablet that runs a modren web-browser.
 This means that instructors don't need to write different instructions for Macs, PCs, Linux, Chromebooks, etc. The system is fast and powerful: the virtual machines generally have around 12GB RAM and 23GB disk space; designed for machine learning, it also allows users to add a graphics card / hardware accelerator (we won't be using this!).
 Since computation is done in the cloud, users don't need to have a powerful machine to use the system.